Sulla's proscription: Rehabilitation

 A 1799 painting of Pierre-Narcisse Guérin depicting the fictional Marcus Sextus, returning to his home after his proscription by Sulla, an allusion to the Terror in Revolutionary France.

 Possibly in 70, a lex Plautia was passed by a tribune of the plebs named Plautius with the support of Julius Caesar, who was the brother-in-law of the younger Cinna.
 It probably contained an amnesty for the supporters of the rebellions of Aemilius Lepidus in 78 and Sertorius, in which many proscribed are found.
 The lex Plautia granted asylum in some cities to the proscribed, while the main disposition of the lex Cornelia remained in place.
 The law also allowed descendants of proscribed to return to Rome, but it deprived them from most of their political rights: they could not run for offices or even launch a judicial accusation.
 Therefore, the purpose of the law was to alleviate the living conditions of the proscribed and their family, but also to prevent them from taking their revenge in the courts.

-In 64, Marcus Porcius Cato and Julius Caesar launched prosecutions against several percussores, but their action appears limited.
+Because Roman law could criminalise acts ex post facto in 64, Marcus Porcius Cato and Julius Caesar launched prosecutions against several percussores, but their action appears limited.
 Only minor figures such as L. Luscius and L. Bellienus were condemned.
 Although accused, Catilina was acquitted, probably because he was ranked too high among former supporters of Sulla.
 The following year, the tribune of the plebs Servilius Rullus put forward several ambitious bills, including one to restore the political rights of proscribed's sons and another on an agrarian reform.
 Cicero, one of the consuls for 63, decisively fought the bills by focusing on the agrarian reform, which was the easiest to attack.
-Its abandon led to the withdrawal of the other bills.
+Its abandonment led to the withdrawal of the other bills.
 Cicero's main argument against an amnesty law, which he had already developed against the lex Plautia of 70, was that the former proscribed would take their revenge against their enemies and that would cause chaos in the Republic.
 The failure of the amnesty law closed any hope of rehabilitation for the proscribed and their descendants.
 It explains why some of them were involved in the conspiracy of Catilina, even though he had been one of the most violent agents of the proscription.